7 Biggest Product Failures of All Time

 7. Sony’s eVilla

-eVilla was Sony’s attempt to dabble in the mobile PC world, and that brought it into direct competition with Apple and other major brands like Dell, HP and IBM.
+eVilla was Sony’s attempt to dabble in the mobile PC world.
+That brought it into direct competition with Apple and other major brands like Dell, HP and IBM.

-The eVilla was basically a physical product (designed to surf the Internet) in a digital world, where computers were already a generation ahead and able to perform a whole host of functions and applications.
+The eVilla was basically an appliance designed to surf the Internet in a digital world.
+However, powerful computers were already a generation ahead and able to perform a whole host of functions and applications.

-Indeed we need them to keep taking risks to eventually discover good products that will improve our lives.
+Indeed, we need entrepreneurs and risk takers to “keep shooting for the moon” to eventually discover good products that will change our lives.
 But the fact is that products fail all the time, especially in our fast moving world of technology.

-We can learn valuable lessons from these failures and incorporate their lessons to budding businesses with products so that we can profit better.
+We can learn valuable lessons from these failures.
+Let’s incorporate their lessons to budding businesses with products so that we can profit better.